Ali-Kabbadj/Playnite-Store/README.md

 | **Admin API**          | `/db/admin_panel/backend`      | The read/write API for managing the database.                | Python, Flask, PostgreSQL |
 | **ETL Scripts**        | `/db/scripts`                  | Python scripts for scraping, normalizing, and auditing data. | Python, Regex, Psycopg2   |

-## 🚀 Getting Started for Contributors

-We welcome contributions of all skill levels!
-Whether you know C#, TypeScript, Python, or React, there is a place for you here.

 1. **Architecture & Master Plan:** Read [`docs/ARCHITECTURE_AND_PIPELINE.md`](./docs/ARCHITECTURE_AND_PIPELINE.md) to understand how the pieces fit together.
 2. **Backend API:** Check out the [API Setup Guide (`/api/README.md`)](./api/README.md).